aTechs/Spinne/README.md

 Spinne is a python 3.x micro web framework.
 This web framework was built only by python standard libraries and doesn't require the installation of any other library.
 Installation
 ======
-You can download the project directly from this repository then put the folder in C:/PythonXX/Lib/site-packages where XX is your python version.
+You can download the project directly from this repository then put the file in C:/PythonXX/Lib/site-packages where XX is your python version.
 Basic Usage
 ======
 Spinne is easy to use.